jphuc96/F407VG_ModbusTCP_vaulted/README.md

 # F407VG_ModbusTCP
-mbed-os library is not include, clone it below git@github.com:jphuc96/mbed-os at brach STM32
+mbed-os library is included as a submodule, clone it below git@github.com:jphuc96/mbed-os at branch STM32